zakiH313/zakih313.github.io/README.md

 # Credits
-Template was created by Tenzin Phuljung and edited by Jakob Wolitzki.
+Template was created by Tenzin Phuljung and edited by Zaki Hasan.